Redaelli: «GP 2022 data heralds an incredibly successful edition»

 Karting in Italy

-Although its origins are American, karting boasts a long and glorious tradition in Italy , where it arrived already in 1957 and where today there are numerous kart tracks .
+Despite its American origins, karting boasts a long and glorious tradition in Italy , where it arrived in 1957 and where today there are numerous kart tracks .
 The first exhibition of a kart took place on the track of the Autodromo Nazionale Monza , while the production of these vehicles in Italy is closely linked to the name of Nicolò Donà delle Rose , a pioneer in the sector.
 Over the years, then, “made in Italy” drivers and teams have distinguished themselves for their successes on the track at an international level.
-To realize this, it is enough to scroll through the golden books of single -speed kart and shifter kart competitions.
+To realise this, just look at the golden books of single-speed and shifter karting competitions.

 All the karting events of the Autodromo Nazionale Monza